-Then it is well known, and verified by induction, that the powers of the matrix $m$ provide the transforms of the intensity measures $\tE_\nu Z^{(n)}_\sigma$:

-Write the transpose of $m$ in the canonical form of a non-negative matrix, described in \citet[\S1.2]{MR0389944,MR719544}.
+Write the transpose of $m$ in the canonical form of a nonnegative matrix, described in Seneta (\citeyear{MR0389944,MR719544}), Section 1.2.
 This amounts to ordering the rows, and the labels on the classes, so that when one class stems from another it is also later in the ordering.
-Then there are irreducible or primitive blocks, one for each class, down the diagonal and all other non-zero entries in $m$ are above this diagonal structure.
+Then there are irreducible blocks, one for each class, down the diagonal and all other nonzero entries in $m$ are above this diagonal structure.
 Having done this, call the first class, $\first$, the second $\conC{2}$ up to the final one $\last$.
-Note that the intermediate classes need not be totally ordered by `descends from', so the ordering of the intermediate classes need not be unique.
+Intermediate classes need not be totally ordered by ``descends from,'' so their ordering need not be unique.

-Any irreducible matrix has a `Perron-Frobenius' eigenvalue (which is positive, is largest in modulus and has corresponding left and right eigenvectors that are strictly positive) --- see \citet{MR0389944,MR719544} or \citet{MR792300}.
-For $\theta \geq 0$, let $\exp(\kappa_i(\theta))$ be the `Perron-Frobenius' eigenvalue of the $i$th block, which is infinite when any entry is infinite.
-Let $\kappa_i(\theta)=\infty$ for $\theta<0$ --- this is just a device to simplify the formulation, since the development concerns only the right tails of the measures --- left tails and the consideration of the left-most particle is just the mirror image.
-Call $\kappa_i$ the \PF eigenvalue of the corresponding matrix, which is not necessarily its `Perron-Frobenius' eigenvalue for arguments that are strictly negative.
-As Laplace transforms, the logarithm of the non-zero entries in $m$ are convex.
-Then $\kappa_i$ is convex --- see Lemma \ref{analytic} below.
+Any irreducible matrix has a ``Perron--Frobenius'' eigenvalue (which is positive, is largest in modulus and has corresponding left and right eigenvectors that are strictly positive)---see Seneta (\citeyear{MR0389944,MR719544}) or \citet{MR792300}.
+For $\theta\geq0$, let $\exp(\kappa_i(\theta))$ be the ``Perron--Frobenius'' eigenvalue of the $i$th irreducible block, which is infinite when any entry is infinite.
+Let $\kappa_i(\theta)=\infty$ for $\theta<0$; this is just a device to simplify the formulation, since the development concerns only the right tails of the measures---left tails and the consideration of the leftmost particle are just the mirror image.
+Call $\kappa_i$ the \PF eigenvalue of the corresponding matrix, which with these definitions is not necessarily its ``Perron--Frobenius'' eigenvalue for strictly negative arguments.
+As Laplace transforms, the logarithms of the nonzero entries in $m$ are convex.
+Then $\kappa_i$ is convex---see Lemma~\ref{analytic} below.

-Without loss of generality, assume that the initial type, $\nu$, is in the first class, $\conC{1}$, and that the speed is sought for a type, $\sigma$, in the final class, $\conC{K}$.
-Assume also, again without loss, that every other class stems from the first and precedes the last.

-The first result, which is elementary, reduces the general case to a finite set of simpler ones.
-Consider $\sigma \in \last$.
-Each particle of type $\sigma$ born can be labelled by the classes that arise in its ancestry, tracing back to the initial ancestor in $\first$.
-Only a finite number of such labels are possible.
-Then the number of type $\sigma$ in a general process will be the sum of the numbers in each embedded process that starts with the first class and finishes with the last and involves a particular trajectory through the classes.
-Thus, for example, the branching process arising from